python-pillow/Pillow/docs/handbook/image-file-formats.rst

     Affects the scale of the resultant rasterized image.
 If the EPS suggests that the image be rendered at 100px x 100px, setting this parameter to 2 will make the Ghostscript render a 200px x 200px image instead.
-The relative position of the bounding box is maintained.
+The relative position of the bounding box is maintained

 .. code-block:: python